Bath Arena

 Bath Arena Counter‑proposal

 When a proposed arena threatened to compromise Bath's UNESCO World Heritage status, imagery became a tool for civic discourse.
-This counter-proposal used visualisation not to sell, but to question—testing whether alternative approaches could better respect the city's irreplaceable character.
+This counter-proposal used visualisation not to sell, but to question.

 Massing study